Hampshire Cricket Board: Structure

-Prior to 2010 the HCB was run using an Executive Committee which had a number of sub committees linked to it, which included the Senior Cricket Committee, Finance Committee, Facilities Committee and Officiating (Umpires and Scorers) Committee.
+Prior to 2010 the HCB was run using an executive committee which had a number of sub committees linked to it, which included the Senior Cricket Committee, Finance Committee, Facilities Committee and Officiating (Umpires and Scorers) Committee.
 At the HCB Annual General Meeting in January 2010, it was decided that it would become a limited company, in doing so becoming the Hampshire Cricket Board Ltd..
 This required the structure of the HCB to be changed to accommodate this change.
-The Executive Committee was replaced with a board of directors.
+The executive committee was replaced with a board of directors.
 This currently comprises:

-The board of directors oversees the four-year development strategy which covers the period from 2007–2011, as well as delivering an improvement action plan each year which has agreed aims with the England and Wales Cricket Board.
+The board of directors oversees the four-year development strategy which covers the period from 2007 to 2011, as well as delivering an improvement action plan each year which has agreed aims with the England and Wales Cricket Board.
 Successful implementation of the improvement action plan and reaching quantitative targets, secures funding from the ECB.
 In its new form the sub committees have been restructured.
 These are the Senior Cricket Committee, Finance Committee, Facilities Committee, HCB Coaches Association and Hampshire Association of Cricket Officials.